 RIVERSIDE PUBLIC UTILITIES

+DATE: JUNE 13, 2022

 Board Memorandum

 BOARD OF PUBLIC UTILITIES

-DATE: May 24, 2021

-SUBJECT: ANNUAL REPORT ON CITY OF RIVERSIDE'S USE OF ALLOWANCE VALUE AND PROCEEDS OF GREENHOUSE GAS ALLOWANCES
+SUBJECT: ANNUAL REPORT ON CITY OF RIVERSIDE'S USE OF ALLOWANCE VALUE

+AND PROCEEDS OF GREENHOUSE GAS ALLOWANCES

 ISSUE:

-Receive and file update on the City of Riverside's use of allowance value and proceeds of Greenhouse Gas Allowances.
+Consider receiving an update on City of Riverside's use of allowance value and proceeds of Greenhouse Allowances.
 RECOMMENDATION:

-That the Board of Public Utilities receive and file an update on the City of Riverside's use of allowance value and proceeds of Greenhouse Gas Allowances.
+That the Board of Public Utilities receive and file an update of the City of Riverside's use of allowance value and proceeds of Greenhouse Gas Allowances.
 LEGISLATIVE HISTORY:

 Assembly Bill (AB) 32, enacted in 2006, mandates the California Air Resources Board (CARB) to develop regulations to limit California's greenhouse gas (GHG) emissions to 1990 levels by 2020.
 In December 2011, CARB developed its framework, associated regulations, and market mechanisms to implement AB 32, effective January 1, 2012.
+The Cap and Trade program was established as one of the market-based mechanisms established by CARB to help the state meet its GHG emissions target.
 Two subsequent bills, Senate Bill (SB) 32 in 2016 and AB 398 in 2017, established new GHG emissions reduction targets and extended the State's authorization to use market mechanisms to meet these targets.
-Specifically, SB 32 expands the limit on GHG emissions to 40% below 1990 levels by 2030, and AB 398 permits the continued use of the Cap and Trade Program through 2030.
+Specifically, SB 32 established the limit on GHG emissions to 40% below 1990 levels by 2030, and AB 398 permits the continued use of the Cap and Trade Program through 2030.
 BACKGROUND: